Why is Antivirus Software Important?

 Due to how advanced technology has become, malicious software have become unavoidable.

 Hence, questions like, “Why is antivirus software important?” have taken center stage.
-This is because the danger that can occur without them are very consequential.
+This is because the danger that can occur without them are serious.
 How protected is your personal data?
-IT Companies protect your data as maintenance and disaster backups.
+IT Companies protect your data as part of a maintenance plan and provide disaster backups to keep businesses secure.